 Look for flexible rulers and tapes to determine body dimensions.
 Some measuring systems make use of a straight ruler, too, to find specific dimensions such as crotch or armhole depths.

 A tape measure is the most familiar device for measuring the body.
 There are a few upgrades to the standard measuring tape, but the most important quality is a stable tape material that won’t stretch over time.
-Start with a standard 60-inch-long tape, which is geared to 60-inch-wide fabrics, or opt for one that is 120 inches long.
+Choose from a 60-inch-long tape, which is geared to 60-inch-wide fabrics, or opt for one that is 120 inches long.

 The Hurth Ruler enables you to determine depth, width, and circumference measurements easily.
 This flexible, hinged ruler with a sliding, perpendicular arm makes it possible to take accurate two-dimensional measurements on three-dimensional bodies.
 For example, you can find the armhole or hip depth, or neck diameter, without guessing (visit Cochenille.com and search for Hurth Ruler, or search on Google.).